ShakthiRav/documentation/README.md

 Both fabric & fabric-ca must also be cloned to $GOPATH/src/github.com/hyperledger/

 ## setup-fabric-network.sh

+### preface
+For the intial simple case we concern ourselves with , we include only 1 organisation (bt) alongside the orderer.
+This leaves 5 components involved : root ca intermediate ca orderer peer run

-For now there are 5 components involved : root ca , intermediate ca, orderer, peer, and run.
-Each have a machine dedicated to them.
+Each of the above have a machine dedicated to them.
 We also have a separate machine which we will refer to as master ( since it corresponds to master branch)  . setup-fabric-network.sh is to be run on this master machine.
 It is

 ### cleaning up